 Welcome

 Kate Mann’s songs take you on a southwestern journey of the nighttime world with snapshots of love lost and dangerous encounters.
-Kate grew up at the foot of the Sandia mountains in New Mexico, and the texture of the desert subtly sculpts her music.
-A deeply resonant, unique vocal quality, atypical chord progressions, and compelling and intelligent lyrics combine to conjure comparisons as varied as PJ Harvey, Lucinda Williams, Tom Waits, and Nick Cave.
+A deeply resonant, unique vocal quality, atypical chord progressions, and compelling and intelligent lyrics come together to bring a sound that is all her own.